 - What might you miss if you don’t connect with others who can help?

 - What is possible if you let go of having to be perfect or get it right?

 Sometimes asking questions like this is all that is needed to raise self-awareness in someone under stress.
 As coach, leader, or colleague, you don't need to have the answers but can suggest they might benefit from pondering their answers in their own time.
 Click here to learn more about how to manage stress in your team.

 Note: This stress reaction is most common in a STRUCTURE Master Mind personality profile.
+How can you actually use this?
 Learn more about your specific stress reaction pattern by taking the True Tilt Personality ProfileTake the True Tilt Personality Profile